ECOLOGICAL BENEFIT

 Further literature

-Study on the ecological assessment of metal recovery from dry MSWI slag by ZAV Recycling AG
+Study on the ecological assessment of metal recovery from dry MSWI slag by ZAV Recycling AG.

 Authors: Jonas Mehr, Dr. Melanie Haupt, Prof. Stefanie Hellweg, ETH Zurich Institute of Environmental Engineering, Ecological System Design Group

-Email: stefanie.hellweg@ifu.baug.ethz.ch 2020
+Email: stefanie.hellweg(at)ifu.baug.ethz.ch 2020